- Weather service API key expired

 Grant Location Permissions to the Grill App

-Open your phone Settings, find the smart grill app, and ensure Location Access is set to While Using App or Always.
+Open your phone Settings, find the smart grill app, and make sure Location Access is set to While Using App or Always.
 Without location access the app cannot determine your local weather station and shows no weather data.
-After granting permissions, close and reopen the app and navigate to the weather section to confirm data loads.
-On iOS also ensure Precise Location is enabled for accurate local weather.
+After granting permissions, close and reopen the app and go to the weather section to confirm data loads.
+On iOS also make sure Precise Location is enabled for accurate local weather.

 Check Weather Service Connection in App Settings